t-davidson/computational-sociology/2024/course-materials/github_setup.md

 library(usethis)
 use_git_config(user.name = "t-davidson", user.email = "thomas.davidson@rutgers.edu")
 ```

-4. At this point Git is set up on your computer.
-Proceed to Step 5, but if you find you have an access or permission error then you may need to complete this step:

-Follow these instructions to generate and store an access token: https://happygitwithr.com/https-pat.html
+If you get an access or permission error then you may need to complete this step to generate and store an access token: https://happygitwithr.com/https-pat.html.
+Otherwise, proceed to the next step.

-5. Finally, you can use Github to get the latest version of all the course files (including this one!) on your computer.
+4. Finally, you can use Github to get the latest version of all the course files (including this one!) on your computer.

 Return to RStudio and click the `File` tab at the top of the page and select `New Project...` from the dropdown.
 This will open up the project wizard.
 Click the `Version Control` option then `Git`.
 Paste the URL for this project (https://github.com/t-davidson/computational-sociology/blob/main/2024/course-materials/github_setup.md) into the Repository URL box and select an appropriate directory to store it (this is where the files will all live).
 When you're ready, click `Create Project`